dockstore/dockstore/_docs/getting-started-with-dockstore.md

 Select 'Use CWL, WDL or Nextflow from GitHub, BitBucket, etc' and click next.

-The Source Code Repository and Image Registry fields must be filled out, they are in the format `namespace/name` (the two paths may differ).
-The Dockerfile Path,  CWL/WDL Descriptor Paths, and CWL/WDL Test Parameter Paths are relative to the root of the Source Code Repository (and must begin with '/'), these will be the default locations to find their corresponding files, unless specified otherwise in the tags.
-The toolname is an optional 'suffix' appended to the Dockstore path, it allows for two repositories to share the same Git and Image Registry paths; the combination of Docker image registry path and toolname uniquely distinguishes tools in Dockstore.
+The Source Code Repository and Image Registry fields must be filled out, and they are in the format `namespace/name` (the two paths may differ).
+The Dockerfile Path,  CWL/WDL Descriptor Paths, and CWL/WDL Test Parameter Paths are relative to the root of the Source Code Repository (and must begin with '/').
+These will be the default locations to find their corresponding files, unless specified otherwise in the tags.
+The toolname is an optional 'suffix' appended to the Dockstore path.
+It allows for two repositories to share the same Git and Image Registry paths; the combination of Docker image registry path and toolname uniquely distinguishes tools in Dockstore.

 If you want to register a private Docker image and manage access, please click the "private" checkbox.
 You will also be asked for a tool maintainer email.
 This is the email of the person responsible for giving users access to your tool on external sites.
-If you do not provide a tool maintainer email, we will use the email found in the tool's CWL descriptor instead if provided.
+If you do not provide a tool maintainer email, we will use the email found in the tool's CWL descriptor instead, if provided.

 Upon successful submission and registration of the tool, a resynchronization call will be made to fetch all available data from the given sources.
 If the image registry is Quay.io, existing version tags will be prepopulated for the Dockstore record.